azavea/climate-change-lab/README.md

 ### Setup

-Clone this repo and run `npm install`
+Clone this repo and run `npm install -g`

 Check that webpack and webpack-dev-server are globally accessible, otherwise `npm install -g webpack webpack-dev-server`